 The pay figures used must relate to "full-pay relevant employees."
-Therefore, any staff who are on a reduced rate for any reason on the snapshot date are not included.
-Reduced rates of pay may be due to staff reverting to the various forms of payment for working parents (maternity, paternity, adoption, parental or shared parental leave pay), sick pay or some form of alteration under special leave, such as during compassionate leave or unpaid sabbaticals.
+Therefore, any staff who are on a reduced rate because they were on leave on the snapshot date are not included.
+Reduced rates of pay may be due to staff reverting to the various forms of payment for working parents (maternity, paternity, adoption, parental or

-- Hourly pay covers "ordinary pay" and "bonus pay."
+- shared parental leave pay), sick pay or some form of alteration under special leave, such as during compassionate leave or unpaid sabbaticals. - Hourly pay covers "ordinary pay" and "bonus pay."
 Ordinary pay covers basic pay, allowances, and shift premiums, but not overtime, payments related to redundancy, in lieu of leave or non-monetary remuneration.
-Bonus pay can come in the form of money, vouchers or securities and relate to profit sharing, productivity, performance, incentive or commission, but it does not cover any remuneration related to overtime or redundancy. - The relevant pay period for calculation of hourly pay is the average over the usual pay period for basic pay that includes the snapshot date.
-The relevant pay period for calculation of bonus pay is the 12 months preceding the snapshot date. - The pay figure is before any deductions such as income tax, National Insurance or employee pension contributions. - The employees covered by the regulations encompass all those under a contract of employment, a contract of apprenticeship or a contract personally to do work.
+Bonus pay can come in the form of money, vouchers or securities and relate to profit sharing, productivity, performance, incentive or commission, but it does not cover any remuneration related to overtime or redundancy. - The relevant pay period (usually a week, fortnight or month) for calculation of hourly pay must be when the snapshot date falls.
+The relevant pay period for calculation of bonus pay is the 12 months preceding the snapshot date so should be adjusted (prorated) if it was for a longer time frame. - The pay figure is before any deductions such as income tax, National Insurance or employee pension contributions but after any reduction for a salary sacrifice scheme. - The employees covered by the regulations encompass all those under a contract of employment, a contract of apprenticeship or a contract personally to do work.
 Therefore, apprentices and zero hours workers are part of the calculation, but agency workers are generally included in the reporting of the agency themselves rather than the organisation to which an agency sends a worker.